richardhand/aem-core-wcm-components/README.md

 ## Include core-components as subpackage into your own project maven build

-The released version of the core-components are available on the public maven repository at http://repo.adobe.com.
+The released version of the core components are available on the public maven repository at http://repo.adobe.com.
 To include the the core-components package into your own project maven build you can add the dependency
  ```
  <dependency>